-Study Puts Puerto Rico Death Toll Near 5,000 From Hurricane Maria In 2017
+Study Puts Puerto Rico Death Toll From Hurricane Maria Near 5,000

 Perhaps 5,000 people died in Puerto Rico in 2017 for reasons related to September's Hurricane Maria, according to a study that dismisses the official death toll of 64 as "a substantial underestimate."